 Look under the sink at the pipework.
 The U-shape can sometimes hold a build-up of food or debris so pop a bucket underneath and unscrew this section to see if anything is blocking it.
 Screw back on tightly and check if that’s done the job.

-This specialist piece of equipment is a long wire that is placed down the drain with a handle at one end.
+This specialist piece of equipment is a long wire that is placed down the drain with a handle at one end, and it’s simple to use a drain snake.
 Turn the handle for a screwcork effect that can help remove debris, enabling you to pull it out.
-You can buy plumbing snakes at Amazon; this is our favorite buy (opens in new tab).
+You can buy plumbing snakes, as they’re also called, at Amazon; this is our favorite buy.

 Can I use Drano if my sink won't drain?

 Drano is suitable for unclogging a sink that won't drain.
 Simply empty the sink of water into a bowl or bucket, pour in the product, leave for 15 to 30 minutes then flush with boiling water.
-Repeat if necessary but do not use Drano on unless your sink is clogged.
-You can buy Drano at Amazon (opens in new tab).
+Repeat if necessary but do not use Drano unless your sink is clogged, and be aware that you should not use Drano to unclog a dishwasher either.

 Will bleach make my sink drain?